IP Geofencing With Helix IPLM

 Organizations need to ensure that they are able to protect IP via use models.
 This entails user permissions, where certain individuals may only have read access to IP, others may only have write access to it, etc.

 Additionally, IPs need to have geographic protections, particularly in today's uncertain geo-political climate.
 Security restrictions on semiconductor technologies can shift rapidly, and the penalties for IP export violations are severe.
+Protecting IP will become even more important for the semiconductor industry in the future.

 So it's critical that IPs do not get transferred to parts of the world where they are restricted.
 This geographic protection needs to overrule user permissions, so that even if somebody has access to the IP, they cannot access it from restricted regions — for example, when they are traveling.